 - Advance professionally as productive, practicing professionals in computer science and related careers through the continued development of their expertise and skills.

 - Further develop their knowledge, skill set, and career opportunities through graduate education and/or professional studies.

 - Function effectively as part of a team to succeed in their professional careers.

-The BS-CS program must enable its students to attain, by the time of graduation:
+The bachelor of science in computer science program must enable its students to attain, by the time of graduation:

 - This is an on-campus program.

 Declaring This Major

 - Click here to go to information about declaring a major

 To earn a degree, students must satisfy all requirements in each of the areas below, in addition to their individual major requirements.